ori-drs/oxford_spires_dataset/README.md

 # Oxford Spires Dataset
 This repository contains scripts that are used to evaluate localisation, 3D reconstruction and radiance field methods using the [Oxford Spires Dataset](https://dynamic.robots.ox.ac.uk/datasets/oxford-spires/).

 This is a pre-release of the software.
 The codebase will be refactored in the near future.
+Please feel free to ask questions about the dataset and report bugs in the Github Issues.

 ## Localisation Benchmark
 The localisation benchmark runs LiDAR SLAM methods ([Fast-LIO-SLAM](https://github.com/gisbi-kim/FAST_LIO_SLAM), [SC-LIO-SAM](https://github.com/gisbi-kim/SC-LIO-SAM), [ImMesh](https://github.com/ori-drs/ImMesh_hesai)) and LiDAR Bundle Adjustment method ([HBA](https://github.com/hku-mars/HBA)).
 The resultant trajectory are evaluated against the ground truth trajectory using [evo](https://github.com/MichaelGrupp/evo).